erhsparks/app_academy_prepwork/README.md

 # App Academy Prep

+Welcome to App Academy Prep!
+This course is designed to be completed part-time and remotely, while you are employed, and starts 4 weeks before your cycle start date.
+The course will take 15-20 hours a week; it will cover the fundamentals of Ruby programming and will include a mix of solo and pair days.
+TAs will be available for an hour every day to answer questions.

 ## Pair Programming

 Roughly 1/3 of the work you will do during this stage will be done in the [pair